Your logo is the starting point for establishing your brand. It is a graphic design that makes you stand out from the crowd in your niche marketplace.

 A logo is often the first thing potential customers see when they are in the market for a product or service.
 A great logo will help make customers fall in love with your brand.
 Great logos use the following attributes to explain who you are, what you do, and how your brand feels—all in just an instant.

 Are you thinking about creating or updating your business logo?
-When you are conceptualising or designing your logo, how can you be sure you’re working on a terrific logo?
+When you conceptualise or design your logo, how can you be sure you’re working on a terrific logo?
 An effective logo has the five attributes mentioned in this article.

 Many creative logo design showcases, logo design resources, and logo design tutorials are available on the Web.
-Before investing in these resources, you have to gain solid insight into what makes a logo design good and the things you need to consider.
+Before investing in these resources, you have to gain solid insight into what makes a logo design good and what you need to consider.